Pachyballus mombasensis: Taxonomy and etymology

 Pachyballus mombasensis is a species of jumping spider that was first described by the arachnologists Wanda Wesołowska, Galina Azarkina and Konrad Wiśniewski in 2020.
 It is one of over 500 different species identified by Wesołowska in her career.
-It has a species name relates to the place where the spider was first found.
+It has a name of the species relates to the place where the spider was first found.
 They allocated the spider to the genus Pachyballus, first circumscribed in 1900 by Eugène Simon.

 When he first established the genus, Simon assigned Pachyballus to the Balleae group alongside the related genus Peplometus.
-In 2004, Suresh Benjamin tentatively included in the genus, along with Ballus, in the subfamily Ballinae, and, in 2015, Wayne Maddison listed the genus within the tribe Ballini, derived from Simon's original name but attributed to an earlier author, Nathan Banks from 1892.
+In 2004, Suresh Benjamin tentatively included the genus, along with Ballus, in the subfamily Ballinae, and, in 2015, Wayne Maddison listed the genus within the tribe Ballini, derived from Simon's original name but attributed to an earlier author, Nathan Banks, from 1892.
 Phylogenetic analysis undertaken by Maddison and Marshall Hedin showed that the genus is closely related to Mantisatta, despite the large physiological differences between them.
 Wesołowska and Antonius van Harten noted the similarity of the genus with Planiemen.
 In 2016, Jerzy Prószyński added the genus to a group of genera termed Ballines, which contains many of the same genera, including Ballus, Peplometus and Planiemen.
 It is likely that the ballines diverged from the wider clade Marpissoida between 20 and 25 million years ago, although Daniela Andriamalala estimated the family to be 3.99 million years old.